 Maritime law is also known as admiralty law, and it’s mostly governed by federal statutes and international treaties.
 That said, states like Florida, which have a robust maritime economy, also have specific regulations that address the unique elements of this state.
 These laws are designed to work alongside federal and international regulations.
 Trying to understand the distinction between federal and state regulations can be complicated in Florida, and a lot of it really depends on the location and the specific type of maritime activity you are engaging in.
 Federal jurisdiction is most often applicable in navigable waters that are used for either national or international industry, while state jurisdiction is often applied to non-commercially navigable waters or activities that don’t leave the state boundaries, like recreational boating.

-International Implications on Florida’s Maritime Laws
+International Implications of Florida’s Maritime Laws

 Florida is a key state in the cruise industry and countless other maritime commercial industries like shipping, so even in-state operations often must account for international maritime laws and conventions.
 Regulations from the International Maritime Organization and treaties such as the United Nations Convention of the Law of the Sea are highly relevant and either directly tie into local laws or were instrumental in writing the laws, especially those that apply to environmental protection, safety standards, and shipping guidelines.